With this one simple trick, you’ll end up with a keto hot chocolate that’s truly thick and creamy… and at just 2g net carbs!

 Paleo & Keto Hot Chocolate

 With the imminent drop in temperature comes an instant penchant for hot chocolate.
-So here’s my absolute favorite (speedy!) cure: a luscious keto bulletproof hot chocolate!
+So here’s my absolute favorite (speedy!) cure: a truly luscious keto hot chocolate!

 Thick, creamy and absolutely delicious.

-Chia seeds!
-Yup, blending these fiber-rich nutritional powerhouse leads to an instant thick and creamy mix.
-So forget that watery thin hot cocoa that comes from just siring in cocoa powder and some form of sugar.
+So forget that watery thin hot chocolate that comes from just siring in cocoa powder and some form of milk. 😉

 Cacao vs Cocoa

-Chia seeds are awesome.
-These tiny Mexican guys pack a whole lot of protein and add a whole lot of crunch.
+Just do note that chia seeds are awesome, as these tiny Mexican guys pack a whole lot of protein and add a whole lot of crunch.
 Chia seeds contain large amounts of fiber and omega-3 fatty acids, plenty of high quality protein, and several essential minerals and antioxidants.

-Fun fact: it might also be our taste buds here, but we’ve noticed that stevia-based sweeteners (such as Pyure) don’t work so great in hot situations (particularly if chocolate is involved).
-Again, it might just be our taste buds here!
+Fun fact: it might also be my taste buds here, but I’ve noticed that stevia-based sweeteners (such as Pyure) don’t work so great in hot situations (particularly if chocolate is involved).

 And if using xylitol, make sure to be careful if you have a pup around the house, as it’s highly toxic to the little guys! 🐕